openaps/AndroidAPSdocs/docs/EN/Getting-Started/Pump-Choices.md

 # Pump choices

-AndroidAPS currently works with the Accu-Chek Combo, Accu-Chek Insight, Dana* R and Dana* RS  pumps.
+AndroidAPS currently works with

+- Accu-Chek Combo
+- Accu-Chek Insight
+- DanaR
+- DanaRS

+pumps.
 If you need to choose a pump to upgrade to or buy then people often ask which to choose.
 Details of the various distributors is in [this spreadsheet](https://drive.google.com/open?id=1CRfmmjA-0h_9nkRViP3J9FyflT9eu-a8HeMrhrKzKz0), please share the details of yours if not already listed.

 The Combo is a solid pump, and loopable.

-The advantages of the Dana* RS as the pump of choice however are:
+The advantages of the DanaR/RS as the pump of choice however are:

 * The Dana*R/RS connects to almost any phone with Android >= 5.1 without the need to flash lineage.
 If your phone breaks you usually can find easily any phone that works with the Dana*R/RS pumps as quick replacement... not so easy with the Combo.
 (This might change in the future when Android 8.1 gets more popular)